• Skip to main content

 An electronic device or circuit which detects and indicates the various fuel levels in a fuel tank without a physical contact, through ultrasonic waves, is called an ultrasonic fuel level sensor

-In this post we learn how to build a simple fuel tank level indicator circuit using Arduino and ultrasonic sensors.
+In this post I have explained how to build a simple fuel tank level indicator circuit using Arduino and ultrasonic sensors.

 In every vehicle the fuel tank is probably the most important part of the entire system, since the vehicle's operation critically depends on the presence of the tank fuel.